ctkjose/v-book/src/en/index.md

 - [Structs](./structs.md)<BR> How to use structures to represent data.
 - [Error Handling](./error_handling.md)<BR> Learn how to handle errors using return types and other error handling strategies.
 - [Modules](./modules.md)<BR> Learn to write modular programs, organize your code and share code between projects.
+- [Compile time preprocessing](./compiletime.md)<BR> Learn about using preprocessor directives to control code compilation.